 H.B.
 No. 279 amends the Election Code in Texas to update the acceptable forms of photo identification required for voting.
-The bill specifies that acceptable forms of ID must be issued to the "voter" rather than a "person," reflecting a more direct reference to the individual casting the vote.
-It retains existing forms of identification such as a driver's license, military ID, and passport, while also adding new categories.
-These include an official Native American identification card or tribal document, an identification card from a higher education institution in Texas, and an identification card issued by a state agency, all of which must contain the voter's photograph.
+The bill specifies that acceptable forms of ID now include a driver's license, election identification certificate, personal identification card, military identification card, citizenship certificate, passport, and a license to carry a handgun, all of which must be issued to the voter and not expired or expired no earlier than four years before presentation.
+Additionally, the bill introduces new forms of identification, including an official Native American identification card or tribal document that contains the voter's photograph and address, an identification card from a public or private institution of higher education in Texas with the voter's photograph, and an identification card issued by a state agency that also contains the voter's photograph.

 Statutes affected: